oroldan-dev/oroldan-dev/README.md

-# Hi, I’m Omar Roldan
+# Here me, Omar Roldan

 - Feel free to drop me a message if you have any doubt
+- Love programming